sufrin/Red/AppleRed.md

 and don't expect it to hang around between "starts".
 Drop the `AppleRed.app` icon onto the `OS/X` dock if you want to make it easily available.

+## Editing Sessions

+In each editing session window you will see the main text editing component at the bottom, with three minitext-editing components in a row above it.
+The minitexts are labelled **(A)** (*Argument*), **(F)** (*Find*) and **(R)** (*Replace*).

+The *Argument* minitext provides arguments for many of the other editing commands, including those on the *File* menu which start new editing sessions, allow the document to be saved in a different file, and so forth.

+The *Find* and *Replace* minitexts provide arguments for the actions of the same name.
+The checkbox next to *Find* indicates whether its content will be interpreted as a regular expression or as a literal pattern.
+The same checkbox  indicates whether the *Replace* content will be treated as a substitution for a matching regular expression or as a literal pattern.

+Many of the editing commands described below are bound to keystrokes, and can also be used on the minitexts.

+Red shows which of its (mini-)text windows has the keyboard focus by showing its cursor in red.
+A text window with a greyed-out cursor doesn't have the keyboard focus.
+Focus usually moves into a text window as the mouse-cursor moves into it, but occasionally after popup warnings it's necessary to force the issue by clicking in the desired window.

+## The Editing Model

+At any stage, the document in a window (minitext or main) may have a *selection* -- which is a contiguous region of the document.
+The selection is bounded at one end by the *document cursor* -- which is shown as a thin red rectangle -- and at the other end by the *mark* -- which is shown as a (thinner) blue rectangle.
+When the cursor and mark are in the same position only the cursor is shown, and the selection (in that document) is effectively empty.

+The document cursor can be moved in small increments by the arrow keys, or can be placed anywhere in the document by clicking with the left mouse-button.
+The mark can be placed anywhere in the document by clicking with the right mouse button.

+The text of the selection is always shown on a grey background.

+After every editing action the position of the document in the editor window is adjusted automatically so that *the document cursor is visible.* Between editing commands the position of the document in the window can be adjusted manually by the scrollwheel, or by "dragging" -- moving the mouse with left button pressed.
+This can make the document cursor "disappear" temporarily.

+There is a *cut-ring* which holds the last several texts copied or deleted from the document.
+The very last such text is also placed on the operating system's clipboard and the most recent material placed in the system clipboard by Red or any other application is accessible is *paste*d into the document or *swap*ped with the current selection when the *Paste* (*Swap*) commands are invoked (usually by keystroke).

+## Editing Commands
+The editing actions described below are a small selection of the commands provided by the editor.

+### Undo and Redo

+As editing commands happen their effects are pushed onto the *done stack*.

+*Undo* (`C-z`) undoes the topmost effect on the *done stack* and pushes it onto the *undone stack*.

+*Redo* (`C-Z`) re-does the topmost effect on the *undone stack*, -- pops it from that stack.

+When editing commands other than *Undo* or *Redo* happen, the entire *redo stack* is emptied.

+### Cut and Paste

+*Cut* (`C-x`, `F1`) removes the selection from the document puts it in the cut-buffer, and adds it to the cut-ring.

+*Paste* (`C-v`, `F2`) inserts the content of the cut-buffer into the document and re-selects it.

+*Copy* (`C-c`, `F3`) replaces the cut-buffer with the selection (if there is a selection).

+*SwapSel* (`C-b`, `F4`) exchanges the selection and the cut-buffer (except that if the selection is null, then the cut-buffer doesn't change).
+The replaced text is added to the cut ring as if it had been deleted.

+*SwapCursorAndMark* (`F12`) does what its name suggests.

+### Find and Replace in Principle

+In what follows:

+  * *following* means "at a position to the right of or below the *editing cursor*."
+  * *preceeding* means "at a position to the left of or above the *editing cursor*."

+  * **(F)** means "the pattern specified by the *Find* minitext."
+  * **(R)** means "the replacement specified by the *Replace* minitext."

+If the checkbox adjacent to the *Find* minitext is checked then the find text is interpreted as a (Java-style) regular expression.
+Otherwise it is interpreted literally.

+When the find text is interpreted as a regular expression, the replacement text is interpreted as the text obtained (using standard Java regular-expression substitution rules) by substituting each instance of `$n` in it by the text that matches the `n`th bracketed expression in the instance of the pattern that is being replaced.
+Otherwise it is interpreted literally.

+  * *FindDown* (`C-f`, `Numpad-0`)  selects the nearest *following* instance of **(F)**

+  * *FindUp* `(C-F)`, `Shift-Numpad-0`) selects the nearest *preceeding* instance of **(F)**

+If the current selection is an instance of **(F)** then:

+  * *ReplaceDown* `(C-r)', `Numpad-.` saves the current selection in the cut-buffer and replaces it with the **(R)** selecting the replacement text and leaving the cursor to the right of the mark.

+  * *ReplaceUp* `(C-R), `Shift-Numpad-.`` saves the current selection in the cut-buffer and replaces it with the **(R)** selecting the replacement text and leaving the cursor to the left of the mark.

+  * *FindSelDown* (C-A-f) makes the current selection the *Find* pattern, turns off regular expression interpretation, and then acts as *FindDown*.

+  * *FindSelUp* (C-A-F) makes the current selection the *Find* pattern, then acts as *FindUp*.

+  * *ClearFind* (C-Numpad-0) clears the find minitext, and moves the editing cursor to that text.

+  * *ClearRepl* (C-Numpad-.) clears the replace minitext, and moves the editing cursor to that text.

+### Find and Replace in Practice

+One way of replacing the next instance of `"FOO"` with `"BAR"` is to type the keystrokes bound to

+   *ClearFind* `FOO` *FindSelDown* *ClearRepl* `BAR` *ReplaceDown*

+Replacing the following instance just requires

+   *FindSelDown* *ReplaceDown*

+since the *Find* and *Repl* minitexts are already set to the right pattern and replacement.

+  * *ReplaceAll* (on the edit menu) replaces (without any interaction) all instances of the *Find* minitext in the current selection with the *Repl* minitext, and selects the resulting transformed text.
+The original selection is preserved in the cut buffer (and therefore in the cut ring), so this action can be undone immediately with *SwapSel*.

+    If you want to "approve" each replacement interactively, then just use *FindSelDown* *ReplaceDown* in sequence repeatedly, undoing any replacement you don't approve of with *SwapSel*.

+### Treatment of the Selection

+Red offers two modes of treating the selection.
+Most users will decide on one of them and stick to it forever.
+(I use the second, having grown accustomed to it in my homegrown editors for more than thirty years.)

+1.  **Typing-cuts-selection:** Typing new material automatically cuts the selection into the cut buffer (and adds it to the cut ring).
+    This is the behaviour that most people have come to expect of editors.

+2.  **Typing-removes-mark:** Typing new characters removes the mark, and thus deselects the *selection*, but does not delete the selected material.
+In this mode Dred does not distinguish between tentative and definite selections.

+The choice between treatments is made using the **File/Preferences/Typing Removes Selection** checkbox.
+As with all other preferences its value is preserved between Dred invocations.

+##### Key Assignment Policy:

+It makes sense for *FindUp* to be bound to the SHIFTED key that *FindDown* is bound to; and for *ReplaceUp* to be bound to the SHIFTED *ReplaceDown* key.

+## APPENDIX

 ### History of `AppleRed`